lakejs/lake-docs/guide/index.md

 </div>
 ```

-Use the following JavaScript code to render the editor.
-You can customize the [configuration](/reference/) for the toolbar and editor as needed.
+Use the following JavaScript to initialize and render the editor.
+You can customize the [toolbar](/reference/toolbar-config.md) and [editor](/reference/) config as needed.

 ```js
 const { Editor, Toolbar } = Lake;